 Term Definition Billable Claim means an accepted (i) Assigned Claim, (ii) Deferred Payment Claim, (iii) Manual Claim (iv) Member submitted claim, (v) claim adjustment made as part of audits, and (vi) any accepted claim reversal.
-Billing Cycle means the interval of time between the sixteenth (16th) calendar day of the previous month to the fifteenth of the current month where the Service Fees are calculated based on Billable Claims.
+Billing Cycle means the interval of time between the sixteenth (16^{th}) calendar day of the previous month to the fifteenth (15^{th}) of the current month where the Service Fees are calculated based on Billable Claims.
 ESC Services means the services offered by ESC to Providers, as detailed in, and pursuant to and subject to the Pharmacy Provider Agreement and this Pharmacy Provider Manual.
-Express Scripts Canada Pharmacy means ESC's website for Providers to access details related to ESC information and services, including invoices and statements of accounts.
-Provider Website Express Scripts Canada Pharmacy Provider Website will be available following release (2024) at https://provider.express-scripts.ca/en .
+Express Scripts Canada Pharmacy Provider Website/ESC Pharmacy Provider Website means ESC's website for Providers to obtain access details related to their account, ESC information, communications and notices from ESC and ESC Services.
+Express Scripts Canada Pharmacy Provider Website is available at https://provider.express-scripts.ca .
 Reconnection Fee means the fee of \$650 (plus applicable taxes) payable by Provider to ESC to request reconnection within ESC's pharmacy provider network for the provision of ESC Services pursuant to and subject to the Pharmacy Provider Agreement and this Pharmacy Provider Manual.